 - Update Windows regularly to keep it secure and prevent attacks.

-- Disable automatic restart so that the server does not go down unexpectedly after updates are installed.
+- Disable automatic restart so the server does not go down unexpectedly after updates are installed.

 - Restart and maintain the server during scheduled downtime.